wenzlo/EuroRogue/README.md

 	, = Shallow water tiles
 	~ = Deep Water tiles
 	: = Bridge tiles
+	§ = Shrines - Convert mana, Buy skills
 	Box Drawing Chars = walls
 	! = Noise Alert icon.
-You heard a noise from this postion.
+You heard a noise from this position.

 	anything else is an item that can be picked up, equipped etc...
 Torch/Weapon/Armor/Mana/ƒood
 __________________________________________________________________________________________________________